fausantosdev/nlw-copa-api/README.md

-# nlw-copa-api
-Backend do NLW Copa
+# NLW Copa do Mundo 2022